malloryrow/code-challenge-template/README.md

 ### api/weather/stats
 ```
 This reads the annual weather data from stats_wx_data.db.
+The default display limit is 10 entries.

 A query can be done using ? after the URL; for more than one query use & between the entries:
 - StationID: station's identification